-Understand the impact of the professional engineering onderstand the impact of the professional engineering 7 Environment and solutions in societal and environmental contexts, and ' sustainability demonstrate the knowledge of, and need for sustainable development.
-Apply ethical principles and commit to professional 8 Ethics ethics and responsibilities and norms of the engineering practice.
-0 Individual and team Function effectively as an individual, and as a member or 9 work leader in diverse teams, and in multidisciplinary settings.
-Communicate effectively on complex engineering activities with the engineering community and with society at large, such as, being able to comprehend and 10 Communication write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
-Demonstrate knowledge and understanding of the Droigot monogoment engineering and management principles and apply these 11 Project management engineering and management principles and apply these and finance to one's own work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
-Recognize the need for, and have the preparation and 12 Life-long learning ability to engage in independent and life-long learning in the broadest context of technological change.
+Understand the impact of the professional engineering 7 Environment and solutions in societal and environmental contexts, and / sustainability demonstrate the knowledge of, and need for sustainable development.
+Apply ethical principles and commit to professional ethics and 8 Ethics responsibilities and norms of the engineering practice.
+9 Individual and team work Function effectively as an individual, and as a member or leader in diverse teams, and in multidisciplinary settings.
+Communicate effectively on complex engineering activities with the engineering community and with society at large, such 10 Communication as, being able to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions.
+Demonstrate knowledge and understanding of the engineering 11 Project management and and management principles and apply these to one's own 11 finance work, as a member and leader in a team, to manage projects and in multidisciplinary environments.
+Recognize the need for, and have the preparation and ability to 12 Life-long learning engage in independent and life-long learning in the broadest context of technological change.
+L 1